 The CNNs architecture is made up of six layers: an input layer with 79 input features, a convolutional layer with a filter size of 6 pixels in height, 5 pixels in width, and a total of 15 filters, a rectified linear unit activation layer (ReLU), a max-pooling layer with a pool size of 2 pixels in height and 1 pixel in width, a fully connected layer with 24 responses, and a regression output layer.
 The final CNN models predicted a value for each hour in our test sets, which were then combined by the adaptive RLS combiner.

 3.4 Method Analysis

+This study focused on the MAPE and RMSE because they are the most commonly used load forecasting metrics.
+Because there are no values near zero in our datasets, the MAPE's limitations do not apply, and the RMSE allows us to detect significant forecast errors.
+Only the RLS combiner results were used in our accuracy calculations for all forecasters that used an RLS combiner to combine the outputs of two distinct models, the BLF and the CLF; the forecasters in question are CNN, LSTM, and ANN.
+This document's Appendix B contains data on the overall performance of all forecasters using all of the performance metrics mentioned in Chapter 2.

 Our goal was to forecast the load for the following day and identify daily peaks.
 We calculated the MAPE and RMSE for the overall regular load forecasts.
-A word about forecasters, which use an RLS combiner to combine the outputs of two distinct models, the BLF and the CLF.
-The RLS combiner results were used; the forecasters in question are CNN, LSTM, and ANN.

-We used the mean absolute percent error (MAPE), mean absolute error (MAE), and mean biased error to determine daily peak accuracy (MBE).
-The MAPE metric was used to calculate the magnitude difference between the actual and forecasted peak values.
-The time difference between the highest load aggregation occurrences in an hour was calculated using the MBE and MAE metrics.
-We used both the MAE and the MBE because the MBE can produce skewed results when positive and negative time differences cancel.
+We used the MAPE, MAE, MBE to determine daily peak accuracy.
+The MAPE metric was used to quantify the accuracy of the forecasted peak magnitudes by calculating the difference between the forecast and actual peak values.
+The MBE and MAE metrics were used to calculate the time difference between when the actual and forecasted peak values occurred.
+We used both the MAE and the MBE because the MBE can produce skewed results when positive and negative time differences cancel out.

-The MAE would be used to determine the accuracy of the time difference, whereas the MBE would be used to determine the models' overall bias, whether they over or under forecast based on time of occurrence.
-It is worth noting that in the tables, the MAEs and MBEs of the time difference are denoted by minutes.
+The MAE was used to determine the accuracy of the time difference, whereas the MBE was used to determine the models' overall bias, or whether they over or under forecasted based on the forecasted time of occurrence.
+It is worth noting that the MAEs and MBEs are denoted by minutes in the tables.
 Appendix B contains a brief note on our peak detection accuracy metrics.
+The tables, plots, and box plots in the following chapters were all created and calculated using only our test dataset.

 3.5 The Performance of Forecasters on the Toronto Dataset

+Table 4 summarizes the key performance metrics across the test dataset, while Figure 9a depicts the overall distribution of errors for each forecaster across the test dataset.
+Table 5 summarizes the forecaster's performance in predicting daily peaks.
+Figure 9b depicts a snapshot of actual and forecasted load demand for the period of July 17th to July 21st; this period was chosen because it coincided with the month in which all forecasters performed the worst overall.